Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Is it realistic to exit with profit in Ho Chi Minh City as of 2026?

-As of early 2026, the likelihood of exiting with profit in Ho Chi Minh City is medium to high if you buy selectively and hold long enough, but it is no longer the near-automatic outcome of the mid-2010s boom.
+As of 2026, the likelihood of selling with a profit in Ho Chi Minh City is medium to high if the buyer holds a good apartment for long enough, but low for a quick resale after buying an overpriced luxury launch.

 We made this infographic to show you how property prices in Vietnam compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.